SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 Tutorial prerequisites:

-- you have installed [Sofa](https://www.sofa-framework.org/) and the [SofaGym](https://github.com/SofaDefrost/SofaGym/) plugin with all the necessary dependencies.
+- You have installed [Sofa](https://www.sofa-framework.org/) and the [SofaGym](https://github.com/SofaDefrost/SofaGym/) plugin with all the necessary dependencies.

-- you have basic knowledge of the [Python](https://www.python.org/) programming language.
+- You have basic knowledge of the [Python](https://www.python.org/) programming language.
 If this is not the case you can go to [Python Tutorials](https://docs.python.org/3/tutorial/index.html).

-- you have basic knowledge of scene modelling with SOFA.
+- You have basic knowledge of scene modeling with SOFA.
 If not, please complete the [FirstSteps](https://github.com/SofaDefrost/SoftRobots/tree/master/examples/tutorials/FirstSteps) tutorial first.

 This tutorial is applied to the [CartPole](https://github.com/SofaDefrost/SofaGym/tree/main/sofagym/envs/CartPole) example, shown in Figure 1.
-This environment the same as the [one](https://gymnasium.farama.org/environments/classic_control/cart_pole/) found in the Gynmasium examples, which is based on the classical control problem of the cartpole.
-The cart can move left and right, and the unactuated pole is attached to it.
+This environment is the same as the [one](https://gymnasium.farama.org/environments/classic_control/cart_pole/) found in the Gymnasium examples, which is based on the classical control problem of the cart-pole.
+The cart can move left and right, and the un-actuated pole is attached to it.
 The goal is to keep the pole balanced upright by only controlling the direction of the cart's motion.

 <center>
 <figure>
   <img src="../../../images/cartpole-v0.png" alt="" width="800px"/>
-  <figcaption>Figure 1: Photo of the Cartpole.</figcaption>
+  <figcaption>Figure 1: CartPole environment simulation in SOFA.</figcaption>
 </figure>
 </center>

 # Step 1: Create the CartPoleEnv Class

 The first step is to create a custom gym environment for the SOFA scene we want to simulate and train.
-For an in-depth documentation on this, you can check the gymnasium [tutorial](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#sphx-glr-tutorials-gymnasium-basics-environment-creation-py) for creating custom environments.
+For in-depth documentation on this, you can check the gymnasium [tutorial](https://gymnasium.farama.org/tutorials/gymnasium_basics/environment_creation/#sphx-glr-tutorials-gymnasium-basics-environment-creation-py) for creating custom environments.

 All gym environments are defined as classes that must inherit from the base `gym.Env` class and override the necessary methods.
 In SofaGym, our `AbstractEnv` class inherits from `gym.Env` to act as the base class for creating the SOFA gym environments.
 To create a new environment from a SOFA scene, you need to create a class for your environment that inherits from the `AbstractEnv` class.
 For this, we will create a new file `CartPoleEnv.py`.